The following tables describe the validated

 It's too early to consider this fourth table complete, since there will be entries filtering in or being revised over the next 20 years or more.
 Nevertheless, these are the one's we know about so far - 16, from a birth-interval equal to 1 in the 1880s from which only 6 are known, the decade of the1890s being much earlier in its discovery cycle.

-TABLE C -- CHRONOLOGICAL LIST OF OLDEST-LIVING PERSONS
+TABLE C -- CHRONOLOGICAL LIST OF WORLD'S OLDEST PERSONS

-TABLE D -- PROGRESSIVE LIST OF RECORD HOLDERS
+TABLE D -- PROGRESSIVE LIST OF WORLD'S OLDEST PERSON TITLEHOLDERS

-TABLE D -- PROGRESSIVE LIST OF RECORD HOLDERS
+TABLE D -- PROGRESSIVE LIST OF WORLD'S OLDEST PERSON TITLEHOLDERS

 (After eventual authentication, not as published initially)

 October 15, 2013; Click for the latest version of Table D.

 TABLE F TABLE OF THE WORLD'S OLDEST MEN, SINCE 1973

 Request: Updates on any and all cases, or any additions, would be greatly appreciated. -- Louis Epstein

 For demographic research purposes, Mr. Louis Epstein has kindly provided us with a revised